ukwa/ukwa-services/ingest/w3act/README.md

 Deployment
 ==========

-The services are simple to deploy, using the scripts provided for each deployment context (see `dev`/`beta`/`prod` folders).
+The services are deployed using the scripts provided for each deployment context (see `dev`/`beta`/`prod` folders).
+The scripts should be reviewed to make sure the configuration is correct, particularly the parts that specify the persistent storage locations and connections to external services.

-However, the database needs to be set up correctly, along with a couple of management tasks.
+As well as being able to run the services, the database needs to be set up correctly, and a couple of management tasks need to be in place...

 ## Migrating the database an existing service